Good mental health and wellbeing are key to a supportive and thriving university community. We all have a role to play in building this together.

-Staff often ask us how they can better manage responses to student who are distressed.
-This comprehensive workshop provides clear ideas and guidelines on what to do and who to ask for support.
+Staff often ask us how they can better manage responses to students who are distressed.
+Students in distress is a comprehensive workshop that provides clear ideas and guideline on what to do and who to ask for support.

 - No cost